staifmatej/linear-least-squares-methods/README.md

 # Linear Least Squares Methods

-This project explores the implementation of the **Least Squares Method** for curve fitting using four different approaches:
+This project explores the implementation of the **Least Squares Method** for curve fitting using three different approaches:

 1. Python using NumPy
 2. Python using raw `for` loops
 3. Python with `for` loops accelerated using Numba
-4. C++ implementation

 ## Project Goals